bfcrampton/PDZ-peptide-screening/README.md

-# Peptide Virtual Screening Overview:
+# Peptide Virtual Screening Overview

+## ToDo
+- [x] Install Schrödinger software on Mac in Spaller Lab
+- [ ] Export `researcher-5-9-17.raw.gz` from GCE (after bill is paid)
+- [ ] ???

 ## Introduction
-This is a guide and summary of the peptide virtual screening work I (Bryan Crampton 17') did, with direction from Professor Spaller, from October 2016 to June 2017.
+This is a guide and summary of the peptide virtual screening work I (Bryan Crampton 17') completed, with direction from Professor Spaller, from October 2016 to June 2017.

 #### Previous Work